yamisukii/Typescript_Webgames/README.md

 # Some TypeScript Webgames
-These just some random TypeScript Webgames developed back in Collage
+These just some random TypeScript Webgames developed back in College